PXZUpLUK/Reforestation/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## What does a clock do when it's hungry?
+It goes back four seconds!